-Aerospace Engineering and Rocket Science - Senior SPARK
+Aerospace Engineering and Rocket Science - Junior SPARK

 Have you ever looked at an airplane and wanted to know how it works?
 Do the words; rocket, space, and satellite excite your imagination?
 Have you even wanted to know how NASA shoots up satellites into outer space and reach their final destination millions of miles away?
 Or how to build an airplane that can travel faster than the speed of sound?
 If these questions excite you, then this course is for you.

 This exciting hands-on course (building and engineering planes and rockets!) will provide an opportunity to answer these “earth and space” engineering questions.
 You will gain important information necessary to understand the science of flight.
 You will also see the fun and ever evolving careers one can have working as an engineer in the air and space industry; from engineering airplanes, rockets and space robotics, to manufacturing nano scaled rocket propulsion systems.

 Throughout this course, you will begin with learning a brief history of airplanes and an overview of flight dynamics through hands-on experiments and games.
 An overview of aerodynamics, wing foil (airplane wing) design, and flight control (how to control an airplane) will be provided, focusing on understanding key concepts without the complicated mathematics.
 Your first project will entail engineering a wooden airplane to fly true and straight through basic mathematical concepts and computer aided design programs.
 Next, you will gain the understanding of our solar system and space “flight” by learning about rocket propulsion (power) and satellite design.
 You will learn orbital mechanics and how to engineer a satellite to move and work in space without falling back to earth.
 Lastly, you will learn the basics of rocket science and propulsion systems, culminating in engineering your very own rocket and using rocket science to predict its trajectory (flight path).